-While we're waiting for the photos, here is some info that might help.
+While we're waiting for your photos, here is some info that might help.

 In 1985-1986, Carl Zingale, aka "Cue Ball Kelly", working as a spokesperson/marketing person for J-S Sales.
 They had done a line of pool cues with his name on them, and he was in the process of promoting them.